 - (optional) Download the zip corresponding to your platform to make your phone rootable in the extras section.
 Mine was arm.

-- Verify that the md5sum of the downloaded files matches.
+- Verify that the md5sum, sha1sum and sha512sum of the downloaded files matches.
 If you’re on Windows, you can use the HashTab extension.
-If the MD5 sum is different, download your file again.
-If the file is corrupt, the upgrade process will fail very likely.
+Or if you’re on Linux or a Unix based operating system, you can use the commands md5sum <file>, sha1sum <file> and sha512sum <file>.
+If anything does not match, download your file again, because if the file is corrupt, the upgrade process will most probably fail.

 - If you want, you can verify the signature of the files as well.